 Arbitrators, mediators, and conciliators learn their skills through a combination of education, training, and work experience.

-Arbitrators, mediators, and conciliators are usually lawyers, retired judges, or business professionals with expertise in a particular field, such as construction or insurance.
+Arbitrators, mediators, and conciliators are usually lawyers, retired judges, or business professionals with expertise in a particular field, such as construction, finance, or insurance.
 They need to have knowledge of that industry and be able to relate well to people from different cultures and backgrounds.

-Mediators typically work under the supervision of an experienced mediator for a certain number of cases before becoming qualified.
+Mediators typically work under the supervision of an experienced mediator for a certain number of cases before working independently.

 Training for arbitrators, mediators, and conciliators is available through independent mediation programs, national and local mediation membership organizations, and postsecondary schools.
 Training is also available by volunteering at a community mediation center.

 There is no national license for arbitrators, mediators, and conciliators.
-However, as with training requirements, some states require arbitrators and mediators to become certified to work on certain types of cases.
+However, some states require arbitrators and mediators to become certified to work on certain types of cases.
 Qualifications, standards, and the number of training hours required vary by state or by court.
 Most states require mediators to complete 20 to 40 hours of training courses to become certified.
 Some states require additional hours of training in a specialty area.